braboj/tutorial-testing/README.md

 ------------------------------------------------------------------------------------------------
 ### Testing concepts

+![Test types](Assets/images/test-types.png)

 The black box testing is usually divided in two parts.
-On one side the functional testing is used to verify the normal funtioning of the
+First the functional testing is used to verify that the software is working correctly.

-![Test types](Assets/images/test-types.png)

-#### Verification
-The process of monitoring whether the software runs correctly.

-#### Validation
-The process of monitoring whether the software confomrs to the customers needs.
+- When a tested element has a valid input X do I see a correct output Y?
+- When a tested element has an invalid input X do I see the error Y?

+After the development of the product and no further bugs are discovered the non-functional testing is used to validate the software.

+- Is the product API usable by the client?
+- Is the product more performant than previous releases or competiors?
+- Is the software secure to be used in trusted enviromnents?
+- Is the software robus enough to handle large amount of data?

 ------------------------------------------------------------------------------------------------
 ### Testing techniques